Arvindus

 Side Effects

-Usage of field mint essential oil on the manners as described under the paragraph 'Usage' is deemed safe.
+Usage of field mint essential oil on the manners as described under the paragraph 'Useage' is deemed safe.
 For completeness however can the following points of attention be mentioned.
 Consult when hesitant a doctor or therapist.

 • General: May be choleretic and may irritate the mucous membrane.
 Adviced against with cardiac fibrillation, G6PD deficiency and astroesophageal reflux disease (GERD).
 Should not be applied on or near the face of babies.